Effective: Moved to Policy Library from UPM 10.2(6), UPM 10.2(7), UPM 10.2(8)

 Departments and other units

 Departmental faculty, staff, directors, chairs, and deans have no inherent authority to make purchases.
-Purchases of goods and services for university business purposes represent procurements and need prior review and approval by Procurement Services before an order is placed or a commitment is made that binds the university, with the following exceptions:
+Purchases of goods and services for university business purposes need prior review and approval by Procurement Services before an order is placed or a commitment is made that binds the university, with the following exceptions:

 - Purchasing card purchases (by delegated authority only)